-My Bachelor of Fine Arts degree in Dance is from Webster University in St. Louis.
-During and after college, I taught dance and group exercise.
-My clients who wanted to “get in shape” quickly showed me other factors that affected how their bodies worked.
+During and after college in St. Louis, I taught dance and group exercise, making use of my BFA in Dance from Webster University.
+My clients who wanted to “get in shape” quickly showed me how many other factors affected the way their bodies worked.
 Feelings, thoughts, and relationships affected how clients moved.
-On a basic level, if one of my students was up late the night before, arguing with a spouse, she had less energy in our fitness class.
+On a very basic level, if one of my students was up late the night before, arguing with a spouse, she had less energy in our fitness class.
 Due to anxiety about traffic on the way to the gym, a personal training client might feel more energy and increase his workout intensity.
 These emotional, mental, and relational factors also affected how clients felt about their bodies.
-A deeper level that could truly help people find what they want -beyond basic fitness advice- became my passion.
+Fascinated with this deeper level that could truly help people find what they want -beyond basic fitness advice- I knew there were better ways to help people get what they really wanted when they came to me for personal training.
 It was time to delve into psychology in order to understand why people were doing the things they were doing.
 Even when they said they didn’t want to do them.
 In 2007, I pursued a Masters’ degree in Clinical Psychology with an emphasis in Marriage and Family Therapy at Pepperdine University in Southern California.

 Accomplishing a marathon or a detox cleanse is not going to change the shame you feel about yourself.

 While in grad school, I also worked as a Physical Therapy Aide and Personal Trainer.
-I was a counselor at Tarzana Treatment Center in Los Angeles.
-I also taught for the Kinesiology Department of California State University at Los Angeles.
-Consequently, I saw the physical parts of a person contributing to their mental stability.
+I was a counselor at Tarzana Treatment Center in Los Angeles and I taught for the Kinesiology Department of California State University at Los Angeles.
+Consequently, I saw people’s physical parts again and again contributing to their mental stability.
 I saw how a person’s emotions affected their physical status.
-The interdependence of the physical, mental, and emotional aspects of a person fascinated me.
-We can not be healthy without a continual pursuit of balance.
+The interdependence of the physical, mental, and emotional aspects of a person continued to fascinated me.
+We can not be healthy without a consistent pursuit of balance.